Facilitating e-veterinary certification based on single window system

 Recommendations

-OIE collaboration with other International Organisations
+WOAH collaboration with other international organizations

-Specific recommendations to the OIE include:
+Specific recommendations to the WOAH include:

-• Further explore collaboration with the Codex Alimentarius and the IPPC in the framework of the WTO SPS Committee meetings.
+• Further explore collaboration with the Codex Alimentarius and the IPPC in the framework of the WTO SPS committee meetings.

-• Cooperate with the WCO Secretariat and relevant experts on enabling inclusive digital collaboration between government agencies in the context of a Single Window environment.
+• Cooperate with the WCO secretariat and relevant experts on enabling inclusive digital collaboration between government agencies in the context of a single window environment.

-Considerations on a technical solution
+Considerations for a technical solution

 Documents